iamchathu/awesome-vuforia/README.md

 - [How To Markerless AR with Vuforia and GPS Based Augmented Reality](https://www.youtube.com/watch?v=X6djed8e4n0) - Tutorial on how to create Markerless AR with Vuforia and GPS Based Augmented Reality.
 - [Designing AR apps for Real-World and objects](https://www.youtube.com/watch?v=nRwgS1hEOUY) - Talk from the Develop Track at AWE USA 2017.
 - [What’s New With Vuforia AR in Unity 2017.3 Beta](https://www.youtube.com/watch?v=Vt8y8kJ73no) - Talk from the Developer Track at AWE Europe 2017.
+- [Unite Austin 2017 - Intro to Vuforia AR Integration in Unity 2017.2](https://www.youtube.com/watch?v=yIvQSrPEtIY) - This talk introduces developers to the techniques and workflows required to create AR experiences.

 ## Presentations